lkmylin/angular-treeview/readme.md

 # angular-treeview

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.4.

-It uses [ng-packagr](https://github.com/dherges/ng-packagr) to create a portable component library for Angular apps.
+It uses [ng-packagr](https://github.com/dherges/ng-packagr) to create a portable, AOT-compatible component library for Angular apps.

-## Build
+## Building the package

+Run `git clone https://github.com/lkmylin/angular-treeview <my-directory>`

+Run `cd <my-directory>`

+Run `npm install`

-Run `npm run packagr` to build the project.
-The build artifacts will be stored in the `angular-treeview` subdirectory.
+Run `npm run packagr`

+After the build process completes, output will be available in the `angular-treeview` subdirectory.

 ## Demo

-Run `ng build` to build the demo.
+Run `ng build` or `ng build -prod` to build the demo.

 Run `ng serve -o` to run the demo.